Chemical Diagnostics to Unveil Environments Enriched by First Stars: Conclusions

 \section{Conclusions}

 In this Letter, we present novel chemical diagnostics to isolate PISN-enriched environments from those imprinted by other Pop~III SNe and normal Pop~II stars.
 To this end, we exploited the simple and general parametric model by \cite{Vanni2023b}.
 We show that environments enriched by a single PISN dwell in well defined zones of the proposed chemical diagnostics.
 Indeed they cover $>2$ dex in [X/Fe] but have characteristic values of [Al, Mg, Na/Si] and [Si, C/O], covering $<0.5$ dex.
 However, when the contribution of normal Pop~II SNe is accounted for, regions predominantly imprinted by PISNe ($\geq 60\%$ of metals) grow and blend with those mainly enriched by other Pop~III or Pop~II SNe, creating the so-called {\it confusion regions}.
+Our predictions are very general and thus can be used to interpret the chemical properties of various environments across cosmic times: high-z emitting galaxies \citep[e.g.][]{DEugenio2023}, distant gaseous absorbers in the sightline of QSOs or GRBs \citep[see also][]{Ma2017} and ancient stellar fossils in our Local Group \citep{Vanni2023b}.

 By comparing our model predictions with measurements in high-$z$ absorbers, we see that most systems in the literature have elemental abundances consistent with being mainly imprinted by normal Pop~II SNe, in agreement with previous studies \citep[e.g.][]{Becker2012,Salvadori2012}.
 Note that we do not account for dust depletion since most absorbers in our literature sample are metal-poor, meaning that dust should not affect substantially their chemical abundances \citep{Vladilo2018, Saccardi2023}.
-In Figs.~\ref{fig:PopIII_only}, \ref{fig:Maps_DLAs}, \ref{fig:Maps_PISN}, we show in which direction the predictions would shift if dust was present, using the prescriptions of \citet{Konstantopoulou2023}.
+In Figs.~\ref{fig:PopIII_only}, \ref{fig:Maps_DLAs}, \ref{fig:Maps_PISN}, we show in which direction the predictions would shift if dust was present, using the prescriptions of \citet{Konstantopoulou2023} \citep[see also][]{DeCia2016}.